-Credits: Get a credit for your Global Entry or TSA PreCheck application fee (worth up to $100) once every four years.
+Credits: Get 15 percent off Delta SkyMiles redemptions with the new TakeOff 15 benefit.
+Get a credit for your Global Entry or TSA PreCheck application fee (worth up to $100) once every four years.
 Receive a Domestic First Class, Delta Comfort+, or Main Cabin round-trip companion certificate each year upon renewal of your card.
 Enrollment required for select benefits; terms apply.

 Key perks: Access to Delta Sky Clubs when traveling on a Delta-marketed or operated flight and access to American Express Centurion Lounges when booking your Delta flight on the card.
 On Delta flights, expect one free checked bag for the cardholder and up to eight travel companions on the same itinerary plus priority boarding.